-You must report treasure to the local coroner within 14 days of finding it.
+You must report treasure to the local coroner within either:

 You only need to report items officially defined as treasure.

-There is a fine of up to £3,000 or 3 months in prison for not reporting treasure.
+There’s an unlimited fine or up to 3 months in prison for not reporting treasure.

 After a find is reported

-A local Finds Liaison Officer will contact you to talk about how and where you made the find and to give you a receipt.
+You will be contacted by either a local Finds Liaison Officer or museum curator to talk about how and where you made the find.
+You’ll be given a receipt.

-They’ll write a report on the find.
-Museums can express an interest in it if it’s treasure.
+The Finds Liaison Officer or museum curator will then write a report on the find.
+Museums can express an interest in it if it might be treasure.

 The coroner will then hold an inquest.
 You may be invited to the inquest, along with the site occupier and landowner of where the treasure was found, and given the opportunity to ask questions.